tryscer/flock/flock-music.md

 ​	“You, too?”
 ​	“I’ve been to some shows, man.
 That was something else.”

 The road ahead slopes down, down, down.
-We look into an ugly, overgrown valley, like a jungle road.
+We look into an ugly, overgrown valley, like a jungle road in the middle of the city.
 My heart sinks, and I can hear it beating again.
 ​	"Anyone else hears drums?" says Eleanore.
 ​	“What did you mean?”
 I ask Eddie.
 “When you said, ‘Do you know what it means?’”
 ​	Eddie turns to me.
 He holds my hand and looks deep into my eyes.
 “It means you were chosen, Alice.”
 ​​	​I hear my heart beating in my ears again, like Babatunde’s big drum.
 I’m not sure what to say, so to play it safe, I giggle.
 ​	Cindy says, “You’re the chosen one, Alice!”
-Eddie makes a sour face at her, then turns back to Eddie.
+​	Eddie makes a sour face at her, then turns back to Eddie.
 “Just tell me one thing, man.
 One thing and then I’ll leave you alone.”
 ​	“That’ll be the day.”
 ​	“How did you feel?”
 ​	“What do you mean?”
 Barry says.
 ​​	“When they were playing, man.
 When you were there listening to their music.
 Tell me how it felt.”
 ​	Barry takes a deep breath.
 ​	“It felt amazing,” he suddenly shouts.
 “Okay?
-It felt like a thousand pounds have been lifted off my shoulders, alright?
+It felt like a thousand pounds have been lifted off my shoulders?
 It was the best few minutes of my life.
-But now it’s over, our carriage is now a pumpkin, and we’re due at our regular life, where you don’t play around with the police and you don’t — you don’t steal people’s Coke away.”
+But now it’s over, our carriage is a pumpkin, and we’re due at our regular life, where you don’t play around with the police and you don’t — you don’t steal people’s Coke away.”
 ​	“And,” says Eddie, “where your corporate life awaits you.
 Right, Bear?”
 ​	"Don't call me that.
 Only my friends call me that."
+​	"All that responsibility, the little perks... the nice suits... and maybe, someday, if you slave hard enough, that corner office looming in the future..."
+​	"Well," Barry says, "not all of us are such big fans of day-drinking and idleness."

+​

-In the front view window, a big clock tower rises above dilapidated houses, its arched top mimicking London as I've seen it in newsreels... only this Big Ben is dwarfed by a big, ugly highway bridge rising above it.
+In the front window, a big clock tower rises above dilapidated houses, its arched top mimicking London as I've seen it in newsreels... only this Big Ben is dwarfed by a big, new highway bridge rising above it.
 ​